 We wonder if any of the 52 passengers who were stranded for a week on a Russian research ship in the Antarctic had breast implants.
 If they did, they didn’t need to worry about them freezing.

 If you swim in a cold pool or skate at an ice rink, your implants could cool to slightly below your body temperature, and they might feel cool to the touch.
 Likewise, if you hang out in a hot tub or spend the day sunbathing at the beach, your implants might feel warm to the touch.
-In general, implants change temperature very slowly, and implants that are placed behind the pectoral muscle are less susceptible to temperature changes.
+In general, implants change temperature very slowly, and breast implants that are placed behind the pectoral muscle are less susceptible to temperature changes.
+See our Before & After Gallery here.

 We don’t agree with the woman on Yahoo who answered the question: Do breast implants freeze up out in the cold?
 With “yes, which is why girls sneak off to the bathroom immediately after those snowmobiling trips to allow for some thawing time.”
 We suspect that the girls just need to go to bathroom – and put on lip gloss.